aws-samples/aws-kvs-presigned-signalchannel-url-generator/README.md

    1. If the query response shows that the email exists and has access to the cameraName, the request proceeds.
 If not, a 403 forbidden response is sent back to the client.
 3. Amazon API Gateway will call an AWS Lambda function that will generate the pre-signed signaling channel URL using the value of the channelName query parameter provided in the request
 4. The AWS Lambda function will respond with the pre-signed signaling channel URL to the client as JSON
-5. The client will connect to the pre-signed signaling channel URL as a WebSocket based connection
+5. The client can then connect to the pre-signed signaling channel URL as a WebSocket based connection

 The illustration below details what this solution will look like once fully implemented.